oVirt/ovirt-site/source/documentation/draft/video-ram.html.md

 *   Default `vram` value, 16 MB, is fine for most common uses, except for full HD on Wayland (needs twice as much due to two framebuffers—page-flipping).
 *   Supported by libvirt only on RHEL-7.

-## New settings in oVirt
+## New settings in oVirt 3.6.2

-We are going to use the following settings in future oVirt versions (per PCI device):
+We use the following settings in new oVirt versions (per PCI device):

 *   QXL
     -   vgamem = 16 MB \* number_of_heads